AnalogJ/scrutiny/AI_POLICY.md

   if you're interested in that then don't use AI, and we'll help you.
   I'm sorry that bad AI drivers have ruined this for you.

-These rules apply only to outside contributions to Ghostty.
-Maintainers are exempt from these rules and may use AI tools at their discretion;
-they've proven themselves trustworthy to apply good judgment.
+These rules apply only to outside contributions to scrutiny.
+Maintainers and repeat contributors (with explicit permission) are exempt from these rules and may use AI tools at their discretion; they've proven themselves trustworthy to apply good judgment.

 ## There are Humans Here